AMAZING2545/1k-os/README.md

 update 12/17/2023

-comdigured the stack and allocated virtual memory
+configured the stack and allocated virtual memory